Jimmy Hudson: Fictional character biography

-In the Ultimate Marvel Universe, James Howlett was assigned to a SHIELD covert team to get the Mothervine formula, an uncompromising enhancement serum developed to prompt mutant childbirth.
-However, they were beaten to the punch by Magda Lensherr, a freelance spy and ex-wife of mutant terrorist Magneto, who was hired by an unknown party to steal the formula and operated as Witch.
-Magda manages to inject the last of the Mothervine formula into her blood stream before having sex with Wolverine, resulting in her becoming pregnant with his child.
-After giving birth to a son named Jimmy, Magda entrusted him to Wolverine before disappearing, who in turn entrusted Jimmy to Iraq war veteran James Hudson (Guardian) and his wife Heather (Vindicator), who adopted Jimmy and raised him as their own.
+In the Ultimate Marvel universe, James Howlett was assigned to a S.H.I.E.L.D. covert team to retrieve Mothervine, a serum developed to accelerate mutation.
+However, Wolverine is confronted by Magda Lensherr, a freelance spy who was hired by an unknown party to steal the formula.
+Lensherr injects herself with Mothervine before having sex with Wolverine, resulting in her becoming pregnant with his child.
+After giving birth to a son named Jimmy, Lensherr entrusts him to Wolverine before disappearing.
+At Wolverine's insistence, James Hudson and his wife Heather adopt Jimmy and raise him as their own.
 Many years later, after the "Ultimatum" event and the death of Wolverine, the U.S. government establishes strong anti-mutant procedures.
 Mutants across the nation were arrested on sight and killed if they resisted.
 Jimmy's mutant powers activate when he was badly injured in a drag race, resulting in him being shunned by his human girlfriend.
 Afterward, he meets former X-Man Kitty Pryde when she arrives at his house and hands him a box of personal items belonging to his real father Wolverine, along with a final message from Logan informing his son that he loves him and never regretted having him.
 With this revelation, Jimmy sought out another former X-Man, Jean Grey, who was in hiding since the Ultimatum Wave.
 The two of them together begin recruiting mutants Derek Morgan and Liz Allan, and later the Hulk, forming Ultimate-X, under the covert supervision of Nick Fury.